 If you are co-owning a property, the distribution of your share upon your death is dependent on whether the property is held under a joint tenancy or tenancy-in-common.

 In case the property is under a joint tenancy, the surviving joint tenant will inherit your share of the property.
-This means that your share cannot be bequeathed through because your co-tenant is entitled to inherit the entire property upon your death.
+This means that your share cannot be bequeathed through will writing because your co-tenant is entitled to inherit the entire property upon your death.

 If you want to be able to transfer your specified share in the property when you die, the asset must be held under a tenancy-in-common scheme.

 2. What are the ways of transferring property in a will?

 A piece of real estate can be divided among several beneficiaries.
 A parent, for example, may have the following options when it comes to leaving their property to multiple children:

 - Equal division of the property among the children